Juventin/looker_gemini_insight/README.md

    ```
    Ensure you have the necessary permissions and billing is enabled on your GCP project.

-### 2. Integrate into Looker
+### 2. Integrate the Custom Visualization into Looker

-1. **Modify your Looker manifest** to include the custom visualization by adding the block from `looker/manifest.lookml` in your Looker project manifest file.
+1. **Update your Looker manifest** to include the custom visualization by adding the block from `looker/manifest.lookml` in your Looker project manifest file.
 Replace `<YOUR_CLOUD_RUN_URL>` with the URL of your deployed Cloud Run service.

 2. **Save and deploy** your changes in Looker.